Treatment for Crowded Teeth

 Crowded teeth are harder to clean and, because of their shape, they’re more likely to get food caught between them.
 This increases the risk of decay in these teeth.
 It also increases the risk of periodontal disease—that is, problems with the gums and supporting structures around these teeth.
 These are the two most obvious risks.

 Teeth are often crowded because of a narrow arch so the width between the teeth is narrow.
-This is associated with the breathing problems and airway issues.
+This is associated with breathing problems and airway issues.
 There’s a lot of research now into links between dental crowding and upper respiratory problems.

 Common orthodontic treatment